 A deeper look into systemic abuses of power, their causes, and the ways people can keep themselves and others safe

-This is also not to ignore the abuse, at the hands of American police, of political protesters such as those involved with the Occupy Wall Street Movement (it has basically become a sport over the decades for American police).
+This is also not to ignore the abuse, at the hands of American police, of political protesters such as those involved with the Occupy Wall Street Movement (it has basically become a sport over the decades for American law enforcement).
 If something is to be done about these crimes against common decency the facts must speak for themselves:

 I. General Statistical Distributions